primer/brand/.changeset/loud-phones-exercise.md

 '@primer/react-brand': patch
 ---

-Updates the styling of validation messages for checkbox inputs to use flex-grid to fix a bug and adds a storybook example for the scenario.
+Fixed a bug with the `Checkbox` component where validation messages wouldn't be positioned correctly.